 Effect of adultery on an alimony award in Georgia

-Under Georgia law, a party seeking alimony will not entitled to alimony of it is established by a preponderance of the evidence that the separation between the parties was caused by that party’s adultery or desertion.
+Under Georgia law, a party seeking alimony will not be entitled to alimony if it is established by a preponderance of the evidence that the separation between the parties was caused by that party’s adultery or desertion.

 Experienced Atlanta Divorce Lawyer for Alimony Issues in Your Divorce